Snowyzeros/Aimmy-dark/README.md

 ---------------------
 Aimmy-Dark's interface is designed with a complete dark mode for a sleek and modern look.

-Aimmy-Dark is the normal version of Aimmy.
-The only modifications made were to the colors of the UI.
+This is a version of Aimmy by whoswhip, made faster thanks to DirectML.
+The only changes here are the colors of the UI.
-All credits for the application goes to BabyHamsta, MarsInsanity & Taylor.
+All credit for the original application goes to BabyHamsta, MarsInsanity, and Taylor.

+Big thanks to the developers and whoswhip for the DirectML Aimmy!

 _________________________________________________________
 Information: